Architecture

 DBaaS

 DBaaS cluster is the main cluster for database users.
 This can be of two main type: spoke cluster, general imported cluster.
-While importing, if someone make it a spoke, then cluster-manager-spoke component will be installed.
-And its features will be synced by the Hub cluster.
+While importing, if someone make it a spoke, then cluster-manager-spoke features will be installed by the Hub cluster.
 If you don't want to manage it from the hub, we can just import it as a general cluster.
 In that case, that auto-sync from hub will not happen.

-Both ACE & DBaaS clusters can be of any vendors like AWS, Azure, Google Cloud etc. Also, it can be an on-prem cluster.
+Both ACE & DBaaS clusters can be of any vendors like AWS, Azure, Google Cloud etc. It can be an on-prem cluster too.

 On this page